-- 9.142.
-The group is inclined to use intimidation, violence and weapons, including knives, corrosives and firearms. - 9.143.
-Additional to the list under Serious Violent Crime section, other indicators that a child may be criminally exploited include: - Increase in missing episodes (Education and/or Care) particular key as children/young people can be missing for days and drug run in other counties - Having unexplained amounts of money, new high cost items and multiple mobile phones - Increased social media and phone/text use, almost always secretly - Older males in particular seen to be hanging around and driving - Having injuries that are unexplained and unwilling to be looked at - Increase in aggression, violence and fighting - Carrying weapons knives, baseball bats, hammers, acid - Travel receipts that are unexplained - Significant missing cases from education and disengaging from previous positive peer groups - Parents/carers concerns and significant changes in behaviour that affect emotional wellbeing - 9.144.
+2971 2972 problem in the South of England.
+The crime is named for the cuckoo's practice of taking over other birds' nests for its young.
+2973 2974 9.143.
+The group is inclined to use intimidation, violence and weapons, including knives, corrosives and firearms.
+2975 2976 9.144.
+Additional to the list under Serious Violent Crime section, other indicators that a child may be criminally exploited include: 2977 2978 Increase in missing episodes (Education and/or Care) - particular key as children/young people can be missing for days and drug run in other counties 2979 2980 Having unexplained amounts of money, new high cost items and multiple mobile phones 2981 Increased social media and phone/text use, almost always secretly 2982 Older males in particular seen to be hanging around and driving 2983 Having injuries that are unexplained and unwilling to be looked at 2984 Increase in aggression, violence and fighting 2985 Carrying weapons - knives, baseball bats, hammers, acid 2986 Travel receipts that are unexplained 2987 2988 Significant missing cases from education and disengaging from previous positive peer groups 2989 2990 Parents/carers concerns and significant changes in behaviour that affect emotional wellbeing 2991 2992 2993 9.145.
 We will treat any child/young person who may be criminally exploited as a victim in the first instance and refer to the Local Safeguarding Authority in the first instance.
 If a referral to the police is also required as crimes have been committed on the school premises, these will also be made.
+2994 Knife crime 2995 2996 2997 9.146.
+Ofsted report Knife crime safeguarding children and young people (Lessons from London) makes references to both; to the use of knives against children either to threaten or to wound them and to instances when children may have been carrying or using knives for a range of purposes.
+2998 2999 9.147.
+Knife crime is a term used commonly in the media to refer, primarily, to street-based knife assaults and knife-carrying.
+However, there are many different criminal offences relating to knives.
+For example: 3000 • it is an offence to threaten or cause harm to a person with a bladed weapon 3001 3002 some bladed weapons are prohibited from being sold or purchased, including to anyone under the age of 18 3003 offences such as robbery or assault can be aggravated if a knife is involved 3004 • it is also an offence to carry a knife in a public place without good reason.
+3005 3006 It is clear that knife crime is an increasing safeguarding risk to children and young people, both at school and in their local communities.
+While Ofsted have not sought to answer